|

 sign and and rusting miners cart on display outside

-the Coulterville branch of the Mariposa Country History Museum now are
+the Coulterville branch of the Mariposa County History Museum now are

 the markers of what once was a thriving gold mining town and stage stop,

-but the most stand out feature of this crossroad is the Jeffery Hotel
+but the most stand out feature of this crossroad is the Hotel

-with “Estab.
-1852” clearly marked on its unique yellow façade.
+Jeffery with “Estab.
+1852” clearly marked on its unique yellow

-shows its connection to another time.
-President Theodore Roosevelt stayed
+register shows its connection to another time.
+President Theodore

 at the Jeffery, as did John Muir and Ralph Waldo Emerson.